 c) Box Blur

-It is another Blur filter to apply on pictures
+It is another Blur filter to apply to pictures

 blurred_image = im.filter(ImageFilter.BoxBlur(9))